 The trail is well-marked, but you may still want to download the route map to your phone.
 Just click on ‘Ver maps, contactos en mais informacao’ here.

 The hike goes around the valley and stops in two schist villages.
 Almost the entire route consists of narrow forest paths, occasionally intersecting with small creeks or waterfalls.
 The scenic hilltop town of Talasnal, which is about halfway through, makes for a great pitstop for food and drink.

 I really love to hike so I was excited to set myself this bigger challenge.
 Although the elevation changes are not big (only about 300m), it’s a stiff but varied and fun walk.

 What’s great about the PR3 route is that it largely follows a levada, which is a small channel that brings mountain water to an old hydroelectric station that’s still in use.
 Much of the trail goes by or on top of the levada.

 The PR4 trail meanwhile is known as the Four Villages trail, passing by many Schist villages on the way back.
 I should note that when I hiked it, the path between Vaquerinho and Talasnal was sadly inaccessible, though there was a parallel paved road that could be used instead.

-Another option for an overnight stay is the town of Cerdeira, where there are many B&Bs as well as the only shared (hostel/refugio style) accommodation on the valley.
+Another option for an overnight stay is the town of Cerdeira, where there are several cozy houses to stay as well as the only shared (hostel/refugio style) accommodation on the valley.
+Take a look at Cerdeira – Home For Creativity.

 Staying in a Schist village